Dental Implants with Diabetes — Downey, CA

 Three reasons we accept patients others won’t.

-Most offices learned about implants in school using studies from the early 2000s — when diabetic failure rates ran 12–15%.
+Most offices studied implants in school using early-2000s papers, when diabetic failure ran 12–15%.
 The literature has moved.
-Newer protocols put the controlled-diabetic failure rate within 1–2 points of the non-diabetic baseline.
+Newer surface-treatment protocols put the controlled-diabetic failure rate within 1–2 points of the non-diabetic baseline — they’re screening you out on numbers that expired a decade ago.

 The Threshold